 Unlimited talk and text: For those who love to stay in touch, the unlimited options are some of the most affordable amongst U.S. carriers.

-No additional fee for calls to Mexico and Canada: While they’ll still count toward your minute allotment, calls to landlines or cellphones in these popular destinations is included with any plan.
+No additional fee for calls to Mexico, Canada, and China: While they’ll still count toward your minute allotment, calls to landlines or cellphones in these popular destinations is included with any plan.

 Awards and Recognitions